 - Please inform parents that the majority of the time spent on this field trip will be outside.
 Parents should make sure children are dressed appropriately for the weather and for the possibility of getting dirty.
 Children should also wear closed-toed comfortable walking shoes.

-- Waiver forms signed for each student and chaperone participating in the program.
+- Have waiver forms signed for each student and chaperone participating in the program.

 - Name tags - include teacher's name and school.